aszepieniec/stark-anatomy/docs/faster.md

 Fast evaluation on a coset allows us to answer a pesky problem that arises when adapting the fast multiplication procedure to divide instead of multiply.
 Where fast multiplication used element-wise multiplication on codewords, fast division uses element-wise division on codewords, where the codewords are obtained by applying the NTT to the polynomials' coefficient vectors.
 The problem is this: what happens when the divisor codeword is zero in a given location?
 If the numerator codeword is not zero in that location, then the division is unclean and has a nonzero remainder.
 In this case the entire operation can be flagged as erroneous.
 However, there can still be clean division if the numerator is also zero in the given location.
 The naïve fast division algorithm fails because of a zero-divided-by-zero error, even though the underlying polynomials generate a clean division.
 This is exactly the problem that occurs when attempting to use NTTs to divide out the zerofiers.
 We got around this problem in the previous part of the tutorial by using polynomial long division instead, but this solution has a *quadratic* running time.
 We want quasilinear!

 The solution is to perform the element-wise division on codewords arising from evaluation on a coset of the group over which the NTT is defined.
 Specifically, the procedure involves five steps:
- - scale
+ - scale,
- - NTT
+ - NTT,
- - element-wise divide
+ - element-wise divide,
- - inverse NTT
+ - inverse NTT, and
- - unscale
+ - unscale.

-This solution only works if the denominator polynomials does not have any zeros on the coset.
+This solution only works if the denominator polynomials do not have any zeros on the coset.
 However, in some cases (like dividing out zerofiers), the denominator is *known* not to have zeros on a partcular coset.

-The python code has a lot of boilerplate to deal with special circumstances, but in the end it boils down to those five steps.
+The Python code has a lot of boilerplate to deal with special circumstances, but in the end it boils down to those five steps.

 ```python
 def fast_coset_divide( lhs, rhs, offset, primitive_root, root_order ): # clean division only!